|

 just grunted a gruff ' morning

-and shucked it in his bag
+it in his bag

 out the door and gone.